DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 }
 ```

-This is fairly simple and works well for our purposes but we will leave an extra note here.\
+This is fairly simple and works well for our purposes, but we will leave an extra note here.\
 If your damage is **not** constant you will need to do something along the lines of :

 ```csharp